ys124xkd/Dompet_keluarga/README.md

-# Dompet Keluarga

-Aplikasi Android berbasis Kotlin yang dirancang untuk membantu keluarga dalam mengelola keuangan sehari-hari.
-Aplikasi ini memungkinkan orang tua untuk mencatat pendapatan, membagikan uang saku kepada anak, serta memantau riwayat transaksi dan saldo keuangan keluarga secara terintegrasi.
+# 💰 Family Wallet

+Family Wallet is an Android application developed with Kotlin to help families manage their daily finances.
+The application enables parents to record income, distribute allowances to their children, and monitor family financial activities through a simple and integrated interface.

-## Fitur Utama
+## ✨ Features

-### Admin (Orang Tua)
+### 👨‍👩‍👧 Admin (Parent)

-- Login sebagai admin.
-- Menambahkan data pendapatan.
-- Membagikan uang saku kepada anak.
+- Secure authentication
+- Record family income
+- Distribute allowances to children
-- Melihat total pendapatan, total uang saku, dan saldo tersisa.
+- View total income, total allowances, and remaining balance
-- Mengelola data pendapatan (tambah, edit, hapus).
-- Mengelola data uang saku anak (tambah, edit, hapus).
-- Melihat laporan keuangan dan riwayat transaksi setiap anak.
-- Mengubah foto profil menggunakan kamera atau galeri.
+- Manage income records (Create, Read, Update, Delete)
+- Manage children's allowance records (Create, Read, Update, Delete)
+- View financial reports and transaction history
+- Update profile photo using the camera or gallery
-- Registrasi akun admin baru.
+- Register a new admin account

-### User (Anak)
+### 👦 User (Child)

-- Registrasi dan login akun.
-- Menambahkan transaksi pendapatan dan pengeluaran.
+- Register and log in to an account
+- Record income and expense transactions
-- Melihat saldo, total pendapatan, dan total pengeluaran.
+- View current balance, total income, and total expenses
-- Mengelola transaksi pribadi (tambah, edit, hapus).
-- Melihat riwayat transaksi.
-- Mengubah foto profil menggunakan kamera atau galeri.

-## Teknologi yang Digunakan
+- Manage personal transactions (Create, Read, Update, Delete)
+- View transaction history
+- Update profile photo using the camera or gallery

+---

+## 🛠️ Technologies

 - Kotlin
 - Android Studio